 Nuclear Power in Pakistan

-- Pakistan has a small nuclear power program, with 725 MWe capacity, but is moving to increase this substantially.
+- Pakistan has a small nuclear power program, with 725 MWe capacity, but is moving to increase this substantially with Chinese help.

 - Pakistan's nuclear weapons capabilities of has arisen independently of the civil nuclear fuel cycle, using indigenous uranium.